 - Make sure that your Form I-20 does not expire

-- Complete mandatory check-in in the SEVIS system every semester
+- Complete mandatory check-in & registration in the SEVIS system every semester

 - If your Form I-20 will expire before you can complete your degree, you must apply for an I-20 extension BEFORE the I-20 expires.
-Requests for extensions must be made to the Assistant Dean of International Student Services and may require approval of other departments prior.
+Requests for extensions must be made to ISS and may require approval of other departments prior.

 - Register full-time and complete a full course of study during the academic year.
-If you will not be enrolled full-time (3 course minimum), you must receive permission from the Assistant Dean of International Student Services BEFORE going below full-time enrollment.
+If you will not be enrolled full-time (3 course minimum), you must receive permission from ISS BEFORE going below full-time enrollment.
 This also applies to withdrawing from a class that will drop you below full-time.

 - Do not work off-campus in the U.S. without prior authorization (even if the employer tells you differently).
 F-1 students are allowed to work on-campus.
-Any off-campus work MUST be approved by the Assistant Dean of International Student Services and/or USCIS BEFORE the work begins.
+Any off-campus work MUST be approved by ISS and potentially USCIS BEFORE the work begins.

-- Report the following changes to the Assistant Dean of International Student Services.
+- Report the following changes to ISS within 10 days of the change.

 - Address, email and phone number